tinychain/tinychain/docs/consensus.md

 - `core.CommitCompleteEvent` - `Exector` complete to commit blocks to database，and notify subscriber。

 ## Post Event Type
+In consensus process, consensus engine need to use other modules to process the info, such as executing blocks by `Executor`, or notifying network to transfer info, etc.

+Some event types used by consensus engine are introduced below(can be more):

 ### BP
 - `core.ProposeBlockEvent` - `Consensus` proposes new blocks, and posts it to `Executor` to execute and finalize blocks.
 - `core.CommitBlockEvent` - notify `Executor` to commit blocks to database.